Manuel Merino

 Manuel Arturo Merino de Lama (born 20 August 1961) is a Peruvian politician who briefly served as President of Peru for five days between 10 and 15 November 2020.
 He also served as the President of Congress from 16 March 2020 to 15 November 2020.
 He was a Member of Congress (AP) representing the Tumbes constituency for the 2001–2006, 2011–2016, and 2020–2021 terms.

-On 9 November 2020, the Congress impeached and removed President Martín Vizcarra from office on the grounds of "moral incapacity", a vague term dating back to the 19th century, relating to "mental incapacity" or "mental retardation".
-The move was seen as a coup by many Peruvians, with Vizcarra's removal resulting in the beginning of the 2020 Peruvian protests.
+On 9 November 2020, the Congress impeached and removed President Martín Vizcarra from office on the grounds of "moral incapacity", a vague term dating back to the 19th century, relating to "mental incapacity", with Vizcarra's removal resulting in the beginning of the 2020 Peruvian protests.
 The following day, as the President of the Peruvian Congress, Merino became the new president of Peru following the line of succession established in the nation's constitution.
-Five days after taking office, he resigned from the presidency after two deaths in the protests.
+Five days after taking office, he resigned as president of Congress and subsequently as president of Peru after two deaths in the protests.
 Polls showed that 94% of Peruvians had disapproved of Merino's accession to the presidency.
 He was succeeded by Francisco Sagasti.